davegoblue/TestCodingShortcuts/README.md

 * AdditionalCoding_v006 experiments with two sapply approaches for propagation
 * AdditionalCoding_v006 caches for run-time improvement
 * AdditionalCoding_v006 runs the JB 95 pay table to generate all key N-play data (1/3/5/10)

+### Expansions week of 02-JAN-2017
+* AdditionalCoding_v006 includes function genGame() to convert pay tables to key files and statistics; run for JB 95 and BP 75